 Vague goals like "drink less" can be hard for your brain to latch onto.
 Instead, set clear, specific goals that give your brain a concrete target.
 When you plan your goals, think about a few key things: Is it a short-term or long-term goal?
 Are you trying to learn a new skill or just perform a task?
 Are you moving toward something positive or away from something negative?
 For example, instead of a fuzzy goal, try this: "For the next month, I will learn to make three new mocktail recipes to enjoy after work."
 This goal is specific, short-term, focused on learning, and moves you toward a positive new experience.
 It gives your brain a clear roadmap for success.

-Work With Your Brain's Reward System
+Leverage Your Brain's Natural Reward System

 Your brain is wired to seek rewards.
 When a new behavior is linked to a positive emotion, you're far more likely to repeat it.
 This is a crucial part of making changes that stick.
 Instead of focusing only on what you're giving up, find ways to celebrate what you're gaining.
 Did you skip your usual drinks out with friends?
 Acknowledge how great you feel waking up without a hangover.
 You can also create tangible rewards.
 For instance, you could use an alcohol spend calculator to see how much money you're saving, then put that cash toward something you truly want — a new book, a weekend trip, or a nice dinner.
 This creates a positive feedback loop that reinforces your new, healthier habits.